jishusharma/task/README.md

+#Prerequisites
+1. Java must be installed in your system
+2. Download ChromeDriver - WebDriver for Chrome or download it from this repository

 # Steps
+1. Specify the path for the chromedriver.exe in your 'BaseTest.java' file Example -
+System.setProperty("webdriver.chrome.driver", "D:\\tools\\chromedriver_win32\\chromedriver.exe");

-Run:
+2. Run:
 mvn clean test surefire-report:report

 Note:
-1. Java must be installed in your system
-2. Html test report will be generated in the inside folder \\target\site
+Html test report will be generated in the inside folder \\target\site